Gunther-Schulz/rclone-bisync-manager/README.md

 - Configurable exclusion rules
 - Automatic handling of missed sync jobs

-## Requirements

-- Python 3.12 or higher
-- RClone installed and configured on your system

 ## Installation

 You can install RClone BiSync Manager using pip: